payrollhero/webhook_system/README.md

 This is meant to be fairly fire and forget.
 Internally this will create an ActiveJob for each subscription interested in the event.

+# Payload Format

+Payloads can either be plain json or encrypted.
+On top of that, they're also signed.
+The format for the signature follows GitHub's own format: [https://developer.github.com/webhooks/securing/](https://developer.github.com/webhooks/securing/).
+The subscription's secret is used to create the signature.

+The payload can be encrypted based on the `encrypt` boolean column of a subscription.

+## Payload Verification

+This library can be used as a helper to decode and verify the payloads as well.
+The same usage as the Decryption below will also verify the signature if present in the headers passed.

 ## Payload Encryption

-The payload is encrypted using AES-256.
+The payload can be encrypted using AES-256.
 Each subscription is meant to have the recipient's shared secret on it.
 This secret is then used to encrypt the payload, so the other side needs that same secret again to open it.

 The payload then will be a json post body, with the Base64 encoded payload inside it.